abbycole/BioC5361_2019/Lab4/README.md

 # Take a look at your column names
 colnames(map) # Lab report Q1 refers to this line of code

 # Change the name of you first column so that it's more human readable
 # This will improve your code readibility in the future

 # There are multiple ways to change the name of a column in R
-# Some are better (safer) than others
+# Some are better (easier to read) than others
-# Lets try a dangerous way first
+# Lets try a hard to read way first

 # You can change the name using base R like this
 colnames(map)[colnames(map) == "X.SampleID"] <- "NEWNAME"